Business Entity Concept Definition

 Limitations of Business Entity Concept

-Although the concept is helpful in many situations, it also has its limitations.
+Although the concept is helpful in many situations, it also has limitations.
 These include:

 - Detailed Record Keeping – One of the limitations is the necessity to keep accurate data for accounting purposes.
-To maintain correct records, business owners must keep personal and business information separate.
-This can be especially challenging when trying to manage more than one business’s records.
+Business owners must keep personal and business information separate to maintain correct records.
+It can be especially challenging when managing more than one business’s records.

 - Legal or Accounting Regulation – There is a concept known as the “corporate veil” or “corporate shield” that applies to certain business entities, including corporations.